kvakvs/hge/README.md

 *  `uint32_t` color argument in many functions and classes is now a simple wrapper class `hgeColor32`.
    To give default clear/draw color, you can use `hgeColor32::WHITE()` and `BLACK()` constexpr functions or create your colors.
+*  Multiple improvements to memory safety (strings and vectors where `char *` has a risk of overflow), modernising the source (smart pointers, etc), and type safety (replacing generic pointers and ints with structs and enums).

 # Support & Questions